 The Museum has several gardens which would appreciate some tender loving care throughout the summer months.
 Volunteers should have some experience in garden planning and maintenance.
 Museum staff would assist with heavy work such as bed preparation and watering, but the volunteer would be responsible for planting, weeding and pruning.

-If you would like to learn more about these unique opportunities contact the Museum at (401) 253-5000 or email Harris Gruber, Volunteer Manager, at email@example.com.
+If you would like to learn more about these unique opportunities contact the Museum at (401) 253-5000 or email us at firstname.lastname@example.org.